 Whether termination of employment occurs with or without cause will determine the rights and obligations of the employer.
 Termination with cause follows from an employee's breach of an express or implied term of the employment contract.
-"Cause" is narrowly construed by Canadian courts.
+Cause is narrowly construed by the courts.
 If an employer intends to terminate the employment of an employee with cause, the employer is not required to provide the employee with notice of termination.
-Due to such consequence, with-cause terminations are generally reserved for serious cases of misconduct.
-If an employer intends to terminate the employment of an employee without cause, the employer must provide the employee with reasonable notice of termination, during which the employee continues to work under the normal terms of employment, or pay in lieu of notice.
+If an employer intends to terminate the employment of an employee without cause, the employer must provide the employee with reasonable notice or pay in lieu thereof.

-An employer may not contract out of the statutory minimum notice period (discussed above) and severance pay, if applicable.
-However, a contract of employment that includes a term limiting reasonable notice to the period prescribed in employment standards legislation may be valid, provided that the limit is clear and was the subject of consideration and, further, that such term appropriately and unambiguously provides for statutory minimums.
-Absent an enforceable limiting term, an employee whose employment is terminated without cause will be entitled to reasonable notice of termination at common law.
+An employer may not contract out of the statutory minimum notice period (discussed above) and severance pay if applicable.
+However, a contract of employment that includes a term limiting reasonable notice to the period prescribed in employment standards legislation will be valid, provided that the limit is clear and was the subject of consideration (e.g., it was accepted at the time of the original offer of employment) and further, appropriately provides for statutory minimums.
+An employee whose employment is terminated without cause is generally entitled to reasonable notice of termination at common law.
 Although determining a reasonable notice period is not based on a static formula, reasonable notice is calculated based on assumptions about how long it will take the employee to find alternative work of a similar nature.
-The assumptions are based on a number of factors, including the following: the character of the employment; the employee's length of service and remuneration; the age of the employee; and possibly the availability of similar employment having regard to the experience, training and qualifications of the employee and, in some cases, whether there has been inducement/ enticement from formerly secure employment.
+The assumptions are based on a number of factors, including the following: the character of the employment; the employee's length of service and renumeration; the age of the employee; and possibly the availability of similar employment having regard to the experience, training and qualifications of the employee and, in some cases, whether there has been inducement/enticement from formerly secure employment.
 If an employer has not provided an employee with adequate notice, the employee may commence an action for wrongful dismissal, seeking damages equivalent to what the employee might have earned (which includes a calculation of benefits and perquisites) during the "reasonable notice period" which is established by the court.
 Also, employers should note that if a former employee can prove that the employer's conduct in the manner of termination caused him or her mental distress or was done in bad faith, additional damages may be awarded to the former employee.
 Reasonable notice periods typically do not exceed 24 months, although recent case law suggests that this limit is no longer considered a "ceiling."